Associate Professor of Law

 Haochen has given public lectures at many leading law schools in North America, Europe and Asia.
 He has also spoken at many international conferences.
 His recent work on intellectual property has been selected for presentation at the Fourth Harvard-Stanford International Junior Faculty Forum, the Plenary Session of the Eleventh Intellectual Property Scholars Conference, and the Fourth Junior Scholars in Intellectual Property Workshop at Michigan State University College of Law.

-In addition, Haochen has advised leading law firms and entertainment, information technology, luxury and fashion companies on matters relating to intellectual property protection.
-His opinions about intellectual property have appeared in The New York Times, South China Morning Post, Ming Pao, Shenzhen Satellite TV and Radio Television Hong Kong.
+In addition, Haochen has advised leading law firms and companies in the entertainment, information technology, and luxury and fashion sectors on matters relating to intellectual property protection.
+His opinions about intellectual property have appeared in The Los Angeles Times, The New York Times, South China Morning Post, Ming Pao, Shenzhen Satellite TV and Radio Television Hong Kong.

 The Luxury Economy and Intellectual Property: Critical Reflections (Haochen Sun, Barton Beebe and Madhavi Sunder eds., Oxford University Press, 2015)